 In the United States, there is a law in most states requiring sellers to make a full disclosure about a murder or a suicide that has occurred on the property within the last 3 years.
 In Canada, Québec is the only province in the country that has a disclosure law for murder.
 Throughout the rest of Canada, including Alberta, a real estate agent has no legal obligation to let a buyer know that the property has a dark past.

-- He can state the truth that the murder happened there.
+- They can state the truth that the murder happened there.

-- If the seller has decided to not disclose the information, the agent will let the potential buyer know that he'll have to perform his own research.
+- If the seller has decided to not disclose the information, the agent will let the potential buyer know that they'll have to perform his own research.

 In some cases, where the properties have become notorious sites of a murder, the building needs to be torn down.
 This was the case with the Paul Bernardo home in St. Catherine's, Ontario, O.J.
 Simpson's house, the buildings at Robert Pickton's pig farm in Coquitlam and others.